Quasisymmetric geometry of Sierpinski carpet Julia sets: Introduction

-for every distinct points $x,y,z\in X$, then $f$ is called a \emph{quasisymmetric map} and $(X,d_X)$, $(Y,d_Y)$ are called \emph{quasisymetrically equivalent} to each other.
-A basic question in quasiconformal geometry is to determine whether two given homeomorphic spaces are quasisymmetrically equivalent to each other.
+for every triple of distinct points $x,y,z\in X$, then $f$ is called a \emph{quasisymmetric map} and $(X,d_X)$, $(Y,d_Y)$ are \emph{quasisymetrically equivalent}.
+A basic question in quasiconformal geometry is to determine whether two given homeomorphic metric spaces are quasisymmetrically equivalent.

-It is known that the question arises also in the classification of hyperbolic spaces and word hyperbolic groups in the sense of Gromov \cite{BP,Kl}.
-See also \cite{Bou} for examples of inequivalent spaces modelled on the universal Menger curve.
-In this paper, we focus our attention on the Sierpi\'{n}ski carpets that arise as the Julia sets of rational maps.
+It is known that the question arises also in the classification of hyperbolic spaces and word hyperbolic groups in the sense of Gromov \cite{BP02,Kle06}.
+See also \cite{Bou97} for the examples of inequivalent spaces modeled on the universal Menger curve.

-According to \cite{Wh}, a set $S\subset\EC$ is called a \emph{Sierpi\'{n}ski carpet} (\emph{carpet} in short) if $S$ has empty interior and can be expressed as $S=\EC\setminus\bigcup_{i\in\mathbb{N}}D_i$, where $\{D_i\}$ are pairwise disjoint Jordan disks with $\textup{diam}(D_i)\to 0$ as $i\to\infty$.
-The collection of the boundaries of the Jordan disk $\{\partial D_i\}_{i\in\N}$ are called the \emph{peripheral circles} of $S$.
-If each peripheral circle $\partial D_i$ is a round circle, then $S$ is called a \emph{round carpet}.
-All Sierpi\'{n}ski carpets are homeomorphic to each other, so the question about the quasisymmetric classification of the Sierpi\'{n}ski carpets arises naturally.
+According to \cite{Why58}, a set $S\subseteq\EC$ is called a \emph{Sierpi\'{n}ski carpet} (\emph{carpet} in short) if $S$ has empty interior and can be expressed as $S=\EC\setminus\bigcup_{i\in\mathbb{N}}D_i$, where $\{D_i\}_{i\in\mathbb{N}}$ are Jordan disks with their closures pairwise disjoint and with their spherical diameters $\textup{diam}_{\sigma}(D_i)\to 0$ as $i\to\infty$.
+The collection of the boundaries of the Jordan disks $\{\partial D_i\}_{i\in\N}$ are called the \emph{peripheral circles} of $S$.
+If each peripheral circle $\partial D_i$ is geometrically round, then $S$ is called a \emph{round carpet}.
+All Sierpi\'{n}ski carpets are topologically the same, so the question on classification of carpets up to quasisymmetric equivalence arises naturally.

-Actually, the study of the quasisymmetric equivalences between the Sierpi\'{n}ski carpets and round carpets was partially motivated by the Kapovich-Kleiner conjecture in the geometry group theory.
+Actually, the study of the quasisymmetric equivalences between the carpets and round carpets was partially motivated by the Kapovich-Kleiner conjecture in geometry group theory.
 This conjecture is equivalent to the following statement: if the boundary of infinity $\partial_\infty G$ of a Gromov hyperbolic group $G$ is a Sierpi\'{n}ski carpet, then $\partial_\infty G$ is quasisymmetrically equivalent to a round carpet in $\EC$.

-As the Julia set of a rational map, the first example of Sierpi\'{n}ski carpet was found by Tan \cite[Appendix F]{Mi1}.
-Later, the rational maps whose Julia sets are Sierpi\'{n}ski carpets appeared in many literatures.
-Such as the McMullen maps \cite{DLU}, the generated McMullen maps \cite{XQY} and the quadratic rational maps \cite{DFGJ} etc.
+0.2cm The example of rational map whose Julia set is a Sierpi\'{n}ski carpet, called \emph{carpet Julia set} for short, was firstly found by Milnor and Tan \cite[Appendix F]{Mil93}.
+Later, it was proved that many rational maps, such as the McMullen maps \cite{DLU05}, the generalized McMullen maps \cite{XQY14}, the quadratic rational maps \cite{DFGJ14} and some higher degree rational maps \cite{Yan18} etc, have carpet Julia sets.
+Conjecturally, the hyperbolic components of such rational maps are relatively compact in the space of rational maps up to M\"{o}bius conjugation \cite[Question 5.3]{McM95}.